provide-io/terraform-provider-pyvider/README.md

 * **Powerful Data Transformation:** Process JSON and other data structures using `jq` queries directly within your Terraform configuration (`pyvider_jq`, `pyvider_jq_cty`).
 * **Extensive Function Library:** A rich set of functions for string manipulation, numeric operations, and collection handling.

+## Getting Started

+**New to the pyvider provider?** Check out our comprehensive tutorial:

+**[→ Getting Started Tutorial](docs/getting-started.md)** - Complete walkthrough in 10-15 minutes

+The tutorial covers:
+- Installing and configuring the provider
+- Creating your first resources
+- Using data sources
+- Updating and destroying resources

 ## Installation

 1. **Download:** Download the appropriate `terraform-provider-pyvider` binary for your system from the releases page.